a1h2med/BMI-Calculator/README.md

     2- multiple pages.
     3- easy to insert inputs.
     4- works on both Android and IOS.
-    5- works on any phone type.
+    5- works on any phone size.